AnhThu0109/UserManagement/README.md

 Briefly introduction:
  - My site is built using HTML, CSS, Bootstrap 5, JavaScript, ReactJS, AntDesign and MongoDB.

- - This website consists of six pages including welcome page, login page, dashboard page, total users page, my account page, and not found page.
-When a user attempts to access my website without logging in, they will only be able to view the welcome page, login page and not found page.
+ - This website consists of seven pages including welcome page, register page, login page, dashboard page, total users page, my account page, and not found page.
+When a user attempts to access my website without logging in, they will only be able to view the welcome page, register page, login page and not found page.

  - Upon providing valid login credentials, they will be redirected to the dashboard page, which provides an overview of the systems infomation.
 The total users page displays the total number of registered users on the website, while the my account page allows users to edit their account information.